From the creators of Smart Slider: Meet Mosaic, our new visual theme builder for WordPress.

 Unfortunately, hero sliders do have haters.
 It’s true.
 And it’s a shame because, as I’ve outlined above, hero sliders have clear benefits for both site owners and users.
 Some of the common misconceptions include:

 What you’ll notice about each of those links is that they were published in 2013 (with the exception of one review, which is even older).
-Well, it’s now 2018, which in tech years is a lifetime!
-Design techniques have advanced immensely over the past five years, nullifying many of the assertions made against hero sliders in these posts.
+Well, it’s now 2026, which in tech years is a lifetime!
+Design techniques have advanced immensely over the past years, nullifying many of the assertions made against hero sliders in these posts.

 For a start, hero sliders back in 2013 (thanks to Wayback machine) looked a lot like this: